Equal rank local theta correspondence as a strong Morita equivalence: Some -algebras associated to groups

 \section{Some $*$-algebras associated to groups}

 In this section we discuss various topological algebras associated to a locally compact group.
-They will be the reduced $C^{*}$-algebra $C^{*}_{r}(G)$, whose spectrum coincides with the tempered dual of $G$.
-The Schwartz algebra $\mathcal{S}(G)$ is a dense subalgebra of functions on $G$ and it is more susceptible to the explicit constructions and calculations that we present in Section \ref{Morita}.
+One of those algebras will be the reduced $C^{*}$-algebra $C^{*}_{r}(G)$, whose spectrum coincides with the tempered dual of $G$.
+Another one will be the Schwartz algebra $\mathcal{S}(G)$ is a dense subalgebra $C^{*}_{r}(G)$ consisting of functions on $G$ and it is more susceptible to the explicit constructions and calculations that we present in Section \ref{Morita}.